Trust-Anchor-Group/MicrosoftInterop/README.md

 * Installable service module package containing .NET service code, as well as file-based content.
 * .NET-based web services.
-* Internet Content Decoder
+* Internet Content Decoder for Word and Excel documents.
-* Internet Content Converter
+* Internet Content Converter for Word to Markdown.
-* Dynamic extension of file-based Internet Content (Markdown, Javacript, CSS, etc.)
+* Dynamic extension of file-based Internet Content (Markdown, Javacript, CSS, etc.).
+	* The MarkdownLab is extended to allow for uploading and conversion of Word documents.
+	* The script Prompts is extended to allow for uploading and conversion of Excel documents.

 ## Projects